hundeo:

 FCI Group: Companion and Toy Dogs

 The pug has a long history as our companion.
-From the Chinese emperor to one of the most popular small dog breeds for the modern household.
-His affectionate nature makes him very suitable for any type.
-However, he needs a lot of attention.
-Because "Pugs live to love and be loved in return".
+From Chinese emperor to one of the most popular small dog breeds in modern households.
+Its affectionate nature makes it suitable for everyone.
+But it needs a lot of attention.
+Because "Pugs live to love and be loved".

 Pug